dddrrreee/cs240lx-22spr/labs/9-memcheck-stat/README.md

 ----------------------------------------------------------------------
 ## Part 3: using `gcc`  to check every load and store: "address sanitizer"

+This part of the lab bought to you by *Zach Yedidia*!

-From *Zach Yedidia*: If you pass `-fsanitize=kernel-address` GCC will instrument loads and stores with calls to the following functions depending on the type of access:
+If you pass `-fsanitize=kernel-address` GCC will instrument loads and stores with calls to the following functions depending on the type of access:

 * `void __asan_load1_noabort(unsigned long addr)`
 * `void __asan_load2_noabort(unsigned long addr)`